kaitlynatif/Regex_Tutorial/gist-template.md

 ### Conclusion:

-In conclusion, the Grouping Constructs section of the tutorial thus far focus on understanding and dissecting our regex pattern `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` for validating email addresses.
+In conclusion, the Grouping Constructs section of the tutorial focuses on understanding and dissecting our regex pattern `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` for validating email addresses.
 This regex pattern consists of three main grouping constructs: 1) Local-Part, 2) Domain, and 3) Top-Level Domain.
 Therefore, each of these groups serves a specific purpose in the validation process.
 The Local-Part ensures the username portion of the email address follows a valid format, the Domain checks the compliance of the domain name, and the Top-Level Domain verifies the validity of the top-level domain.
-Thereby, utilizing these grouping constructs, the regex pattern effectively captures and validates different components of an email address, ensuring that it adheres to the accepted standards.
+By utilizing these grouping constructs, the regex pattern effectively captures and validates different components of an email address, ensuring that it adheres to the accepted standards.

 ## Bracket Expressions

-Bracket expressions are a fundamental concept in regular expressions (regex), used to define a set of characters that can be matched within a single position in a text string.
+Bracket expressions are a fundamental concept in regular expressions (regex) used to define a set of characters that can be matched within a single position in a text string.
 They are denoted by square brackets `[...]`, and any character enclosed within these brackets will become a part of the allowed set.
 Bracket expressions can contain individual characters, and even define character ranges using a hyphen `-`, such as `a-z` for all lowercase letters or `0-9` for digits.
-But, what's the purpose?
-Simply, the bracket expressions, creates flexible patterns that match various combinations of characters in your target text.
+Bracket expressions create flexible patterns that match various combinations of characters in your target text.

 In our **regex featured in this tutorial:** `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` there are three main bracket expressions: